This post may contain affiliate links. Please read my disclosure for more info.

 30. Prepare a Grocery List: A well-organized grocery list will keep you focused when in-store and also save you from frequent return trips to the store.

 31. Earn Cash Back on Groceries: Save a few hundred dollars every year by effortlessly using these cash-back grocery apps: Checkout 51, Caddle (Canada only), SavingStar, TopCashBack, Ibotta, and Berry Cart.
+When combined with the best budget apps, you can save a ton of money every month!

 32. Buy in Bulk: Buy non-perishable grocery items in bulk when they are on sale.
 Get a chest freezer for items like meat and fish that can remain in excellent condition for up to 6 months when they are properly frozen.